Cubs vs. Mets Player Props Betting Odds

 Bellinger Stats

-- Bellinger enters this matchup looking to extend his nine-game hit streak.
-During his last 10 outings he is hitting .432 with three doubles, a home run, four walks and nine RBI.
+- Bellinger heads into this game looking to extend his 10-game hit streak.
+During his last 10 games he is hitting .447 with three doubles, two home runs, three walks and 10 RBI.

 Bellinger Recent Games